create-dan/Digital-Suggestion-Box-V1/README.md

 Phase1 Complete --> Date: 20 MARCH 2023

+# INSTALLATION GUIDE

+ 1) Clone this repo
+ 2) Setup environment for flutter development
+ 3)  Install Android Studio
+ 4)  Configure all packages mentioned in pubspec.yaml
+ 5)   Create a firebase new project and download google service json file and add your file in local cloned project
+6)  Now you are ready to run the app

 # Track Your Suggestions

 The current suggestion method such as paper suggestion boxes or email , is very